 - Don't stretch cold muscles - Make sure you warm up first (during the work day this shouldn't be a problem!).

-- Don't overstretch - Listen to your body and stop immediately if you feel pain or discomfort.
+- Be careful not to overstretch - Listen to your body and stop immediately if you feel pain or discomfort.

 - Don't bounce - Move into each stretch slowly and hold once you get there.

-- Stretch both sides of the body equally - this prevents muscle imbalances forming.
+- Stretch both sides of your body equally - this prevents muscle imbalances from forming.

 - Breathe normally - Holding your breath while stretching will cause your muscles to tense up rather than relax.

-Get these things right and you are on the road to less back pain and greater flexibility.
+Get these things right and stretching will be a really safe, easy and beneficial activity which will put you on the road to less back pain and greater flexibility.